 A student who withdraws prior to completing 60% of the semester is entitled to a pro-rata cancellation of that semester's direct costs for tuition, room and board.
 Indirect costs such as parking permits, insurance, books, class fees, etc., will not be pro-rated.
 After completion of 60% of the semester, there is no refund of charges.

-A student who withdraws before the first day of classes of any semester, is not considered to have been enrolled for that semester and is therefore entitled to a 100% cancellation of charges.
+A student who withdraws prior to the last day to add or drop a course without a fee of any semester, is not considered to have been enrolled for that semester and is therefore entitled to a 100% cancellation of charges.
 If a student remains on campus beyond his/her withdrawal date, he/she will be assessed room and meal costs based on actual period of residency on campus.

 Any special travel arrangements or incidental costs due to a program cancellation will be at the student's own expense.
 Monmouth College may require students to return from an off-campus program at any time, regardless of whether its sponsor or host institution has officially cancelled a program.